xiix0/scam/README.md

-You are the only person to ever get this message.
+You will visit the Dung Pits of Glive soon.